claritylab/lucida/sirius-application/README.md

 This directory contains OpenEphyra and OpenEphyraServer used by Sirius.

 ### [Inputs](inputs)
+Included are a set of pre-recorded questions that use various components of Sirius.

 ### Additional info
 Refer to the [sirius installation](http://sirius.clarity-lab.org/sirius) page